-With regards to spending the $100 budget specifically I would invest in some decent hosting.
+With regard to spending the $100 budget specifically, I would invest in some decent hosting.
 Nothing will drive away visitors more than a slow site (or worse still one that is down a lot).

 I personally use Rackspace cloud hosting.

 It's a little on the expensive side (I pay about $70 a month), but it's rock solid and worth every penny in my opinion.

 What are you working on at the moment, what are your plans for the future and do you have anything new in the pipeline you'd like to share with us?

 I'm currently working on some 'premium content' for Top 5 SEO, which will dig into some more advanced aspects of affiliate marketing and SEO.

 I might run this as a course, or perhaps as a number of separately available ebooks (still to finalize), and expect to launch late Summer.

 In the meantime, I'm kept busy with the blog, my own affiliate sites, and also undertake a fair bit of SEO consultancy work.

 Away from internet marketing, I'm about two-thirds of the way through my first novel, gigging regularly with my band and will be releasing an album of solo stuff at some point later this year (you can preview it here).